 What are your shipping times?

-All our in stock items are shipped within 1-2 business days of order placement.
+We currently ship within 2 business days of order placement.

 What are your candles made out of?

-Our candles are handcrafted from 100% pure beeswax sourced from our local beekeepers right here in the Fraser Valley of Beautiful British Columbia.
+Our candles are handcrafted from 100% pure beeswax sourced directly from apiaries located in Western Canada.

 How are the candles packaged?